 The Corner Hotel

 The Corner Hotel is one of Richmond's finest.
-While they might be renowned for their iconic band room and its jam-packed gig guide, it’s a great spot to just grab a drink, kick back and stay a while.
+An all-time O.G. this is quite potentially the best rooftop bar in Melbourne.
+While they might be renowned for their iconic band room and its jam-packed gig guide, it’s a great spot to just grab a drink, kick back and stay awhile.

 Heroes Karaoke & Rooftop Bar